5.14 Transpile

 }

-In the Deno environment, the task of transpilation is carried out by the swift SWC compiler, which is built upon the Rust programming language.
+In the Deno environment, the task of transpilation is carried out by the lightning fast SWC compiler, which is built upon the Rust programming language.
 This innovative compiler offers a significant speed advantage, being approximately 8 times quicker compared to the conventional TSC method.
 This means that code transformation, a crucial process in preparing code for execution, is accomplished more rapidly and efficiently with SWC.

 pub fn transpile(&self, options: &EmitOptions) -> Result<TranspiledSource> {